ProgrammerNomad/NomadSSH/README.md

 ---

-NomadSSH is an open-source, cross-platform SSH client built for developers who work across multiple machines and environments.
-It combines the power of traditional SSH clients (like Bitvise) with modern features such as encrypted cloud sync, portability, and extensibility.
+NomadSSH is an open-source, cross-platform SSH client built on top of the excellent Tabby Terminal project.
+It is designed for developers and operators who work across multiple machines and environments and need their SSH setup to follow them everywhere.

+NomadSSH extends Tabby with a strong focus on encrypted cloud sync, portability, and daily power-user workflows, while preserving the reliability and performance of a mature SSH client.

 ---